 Shopify fulfilment locations do not appear in the Return Addresses table.

-However, they are automatically available when creating Routing Rules (see the next section).
+However, they are automatically available when creating Routing Rules.

 This allows you to route items directly back to their original fulfilment location without manually adding the address here.